 Adjacent to the theater and hotel, a Turkish style bathhouse would be built on a currently unused tract of land on the property.
 Originally slated to be a patio with an additional bar, the team’s food & beverage consultant felt it would require more people to operate than the current workforce could supply.
 As plans continued to develop, a shift was made to a concept that would build out a beautiful, visually evocative bathhouse, featuring a soaking pool and a small bar.
 “We’re so excited about the bathhouse.
 It adds an element that doesn’t currently exist in our community and takes the deeply immersive experience we want to create to another level,” Stephenson commented.

 To make the project flow financially, the Mactastic team realized quickly they must lean in.
 When initial pricing to renovate just the theater space came in at over $5.5 million—which consumed the majority of the initial project budget for the renovation of the two historic buildings—Stephenson said she and her team knew the only path forward would be to use McMinnville’s popularity as a destination to help fund the restoration of one of the community’s most important cultural assets.
 Research suggests that operationally, a theater of that size would break even at best.
 To cover the cost of the debt service on the theater renovation, more hotel rooms are needed.
 While the historical record shows that the Hotel Yamhill had as many as 51 rooms at one point, the need to add bathrooms decreases the room count significantly, putting the cashflow into the red.
 By adding rooms above the existing Macy building, the count can come up into the 60s—the minimum number required to support the renovation cost of the theater.
+After a detailed pricing exercise in the marketplace, the total project budget sits at $28 million, including the construction of 62 hotel rooms, the complete renovation of the theater and the addition of a bathhouse.

 Stephenson commented, “If you pause to look at the post-COVID landscape in the world of travel and tourism, you’ll see that there has been a huge shift, refocusing the conversation on how tourism can best serve communities.
 Mirroring moves at the state level, Visit McMinnville’s newly adopted vision is to ‘cultivate the visitor economy to enhance quality of life for our community.’
 This is an opportunity for our community to do just that: we can harness the power of McMinnville as a destination and make it work for us.
 In this instance, additional hotel rooms can be the engine that pays for the things we value—the Mack Theater—but eventually also out at Evergreen, where the addition of a hotel will help create financial stability for the museum.”